about14sheep/awsstreaming/README.md

 ## We are official now!

 This package now uses the new and imporved `s3-readstream` npm package!!
-I left the original "blog version" file in so you can still how everything works.
+I left the [original "blog version" file](https://github.com/about14sheep/awsstreaming/blob/master/src/streamClient/SmartStream.ts) in so you can still how everything works.
 But if you want to use this in one of your own projects its even easier!

 https://www.npmjs.com/package/s3-readstream

+There have also been some improvments, check it out!

 ## Original project